tonioloewald/bindinator.js/README.md

 A web application comprises DOM elements, in a web browser, styled with CSS and wired up to behaviors implemented in Javascript and data obtained from services.

-Bindomatic lets you build *views* using any mechanics you like, but HTML works just fine, style the *views* using CSS, and attach data and behavior to those views using DOM attributes, and implement the behavior using Javascript.
+bindinator lets you build *views* using any mechanics you like, but HTML works just fine, style the *views* using CSS, and attach data and behavior to those views using DOM attributes, and implement the behavior using Javascript.

 - You can create and destroy bindings using code, but this just creates and removes the relevant DOM attributes
 - You can create the DOM elements using Javascript, but it's simpler and more direct to just write HTML